 High School to Health Careers Program

-This Program is led by IAHA in partnership and collaboration with key stakeholders (locally and nationally) to ensure that the project is underpinned by culturally safe and responsive ways of working and engaging with Aboriginal and Torres Strait Islander high school students in the Northern Territory.
+IAHA leads this Program in partnership and collaboration with key stakeholders (locally and nationally) to ensure that the project is underpinned by culturally safe and responsive ways of working and engaging with Aboriginal and Torres Strait Islander high school students in the Northern Territory.

-IAHA’s approach will better engage existing tertiary and VET sector heath students with an interest in working in the Northern Territory with hands on experience that is supported with a more immersive experience including the rewards of rural and remote work, as reduce the risk of ‘culture shock’ that can undermine attraction and retention strategies.
-Similarly, by increasing exposure of high school students to young Aboriginal and Torres Strait Islander allied and other health role models will help to stimulate interest and an awareness of opportunities that are available to them.
+IAHA’s approach will better engage existing tertiary and VET sector health students with interest in working in the Northern Territory with hands-on experience that is supported with a more immersive experience including the rewards of rural and remote work, as reduce the risk of ‘culture shock’ that can undermine attraction and retention strategies.
+Similarly, increasing exposure of high school students to young Aboriginal and Torres Strait Islander allied and other health role models will help stimulate interest and an awareness of available opportunities.

 To see our Health Students in action, watch the video below: